-NSFItemCreateTextList - Append a TYPE_TEXT_LIST item to a note.
+NSFItemSetNumber - Append an Item of TYPE_NUMBER to a note.

-#include <nsfnote.h> STATUS LNPUBLIC NSFItemCreateTextList( NOTEHANDLE note_handle, const char far *item_name, const char far *item_text, WORD text_len);
+#include <nsfnote.h> STATUS LNPUBLIC NSFItemSetNumber( NOTEHANDLE hNote, const char far *ItemName, const NUMBER far *Number);

-This function takes a handle to an open note, the name for the text list item you wish to append , the text you wish to have stored as the FIRST entry in the list and the length of that text string.
-If an Item of that name already exists, it is first deleted and then the new value is appended with the same item name.
+This function takes a handle to an open note, the name for the Item you wish to append and the NUMBER you wish to have stored in that Item.
+It an Item of that name already exists, it is first deleted and then the new value is appended with the same Item name.

-Parameters : Input : note_handle - A handle to an open note in memory.
+Parameters : Input : hNote - A handle to an open note in memory.

 Output : (routine) - Return status from this call -- indicates either success or what the error is.
 The return codes include:

-NOERROR - Successfully added Text List Item to note.
+NOERROR - Successfully added NUMBER Item to note.

 ERR_xxx - Errors returned by lower level functions: (memory management, file operations, etc.).
 There are so many possible causes, that It is best to use the code in a call to OSLoadString and display/log the error for the user as your default error handling.